GLOBAL MARKETS-Yen, bond yields rise as Bank of Japan action underwhelms

 The 10-year U.S. Treasury yield rose two basis points to 1.53 percent,

-Elsewhere in the markets, oil fell to three-month lows, now down more than 20 percent from this year's peak in June on growing worries that the world might be pumping more crude than needed.
-That 20 percent fall puts oil back in bear market territory.
+Elsewhere in markets, oil prices fell to three-month lows, with the U.S. benchmark now down more than 20 percent from this year's peak on growing worries that the world might be pumping more crude than needed.

 * Some diplomats see plan as way for China to push influence (Adds comments from White House adviser, Australia trade minister, details on North Korean delegation)